Last updated on March 10, 2022 by Wandering our World

 If that doesn’t sound amazing enough, how about snorkeling and swimming with Manta Rays?
 You can do just that at a couple of coves close to the village of Kailua-Kona as they’re feeding spots for giant Manta Rays at night.
 The rays are very friendly and gentle, and it’s possible to book an excursion to swim alongside them!

 This island is also known as ‘The Garden Isle,’ and is definitely one of the best islands to visit for families with children.
-It’s also one of the more quiet and remote islands in Hawaii, making it perfect for those who are looking to relax and get away from big crowds.
+It’s also one of the more quiet and remote islands in Hawaii, making it perfect for those who are looking to relax and get away from big crowds, or go hiking in serene surroundings.

 In particular, there’s some amazing kid-friendly beaches on the island such as Poipu Beach, which is just a five-minute drive from the Grand Hyatt Kauai.
 There are lifeguards on duty every day at this beach, and it is known for having calm waters.
 That makes it perfect for your little ones to enjoy a swim and a splash around in safety.